Delaware 7 Day Notice to Cure or Quit

 (a) If the tenant breaches any rule or covenant which is material to the rental agreement, the landlord shall notify the tenant of such breach in writing, and shall allow at least 7 days after such notice for remedy or correction of the breach.
 This section shall not apply to late payment of rent which is covered under § 5502 of this title.

-(c) Upon notice to tenant, the landlord may bring an action or proceeding for waste or for breach of contract for damages suffered by the tenant’s wilful or negligent failure to comply with tenant’s responsibilities under the preceding section.
-The landlord may request a forthwith summons.
+(c) Upon notice to the tenant, the landlord may bring an action or proceeding for waste or for breach of contract for damages suffered by the tenant’s wilful or negligent failure to comply with tenant responsibilities.

 How to Fill Out